anchanareghu/anchanareghu/README.md

 ## Looking for Opportunities

 I am currently open to exciting opportunities where I can contribute my skills and continue to grow as a developer.
-Whether it's freelance projects, internships, or full-time positions, I'm eager to explore new opportunities and challenges.
+Whether it's internships, or full-time positions, I'm eager to explore new opportunities and challenges.